0x00002a/DeadlyAccel/README.md

 ### Multiplayer

-This mod has limited multiplayer testing, but new features are tested mostly in single-player and only occasionally in multiplayer (since I play mostly single-player).
+This mod has limited multiplayer testing; new features are tested mostly in single-player and only occasionally in multiplayer (since I play mostly single-player).

+The current feature-set has been tested on a dedicated server but not when player hosted.
+Everything \*should\* work in hosted multiplayer but since I can't test it I can't be sure.

 ### Planned features